Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Abstract

 \section{Abstract}

-Modern chip design requires multi-objective optimization of timing, power, and area under stringent time-to-market constraints.
-Although powerful optimization algorithms are integrated into EDA tools, achieving high QoR hinges on effective long-horizon scheduling, which relies heavily on manual expert intervention.
-To address this issue and automate chip design, we propose an agentic LLM framework that schedules chip optimizations through direct interaction with EDA tools.
-The agent is grounded in natural language expertise expressed as a search tree through retrieval-augmented generation (RAG).
+Quality-of-results (QoR) optimization through Engineering Change Orders (ECOs), measured by timing, power, and area, is key to chip signoff.
+Although commercial EDA tools provide mature optimization algorithms such as gate sizing, threshold-voltage assignment, and buffer insertion, achieving high QoR still heavily depends on iterative human expert intervention.
+To address this issue and automate chip ECO, we propose an agentic LLM framework that schedules chip optimizations through direct interaction with EDA tools.
+The agents are grounded in natural language expertise expressed as a search tree through retrieval-augmented generation (RAG).
 We further improve scheduling quality with Pareto-driven QoR feedback through language reflection.
-Experimental results show that, compared with black-box search methods such as reinforcement learning, our framework achieves 10\% greater timing improvement while consuming less power and area, with more than $4\times$ speedup.
-The post-optimization QoR is also comparable to that achieved by human experts.
+Across eight designs, our framework achieves over 10\% better TNS and 25\% better WNS than reinforcement learning-based black-box optimization methods.
+It also achieves up to 4.5\% lower area and 1.5\% lower power than RL baselines, while running more than 4$\times$ faster.
 Finally, the agent supports customized tasks expressed in natural language, enabling preferential QoR trade-offs.
-The code and chip design data will be publicly available at \url{https://github.com/YiKangOY/Open-LLM-ECO}.
+Our work is open-sourced at \url{https://github.com/YiKangOY/LLM-PO}.